Last Updated on January 3, 2021 by Lori Geurin

 The first thing you need to do is to see your dentist.
-There may be work that needs doing to repair any teeth with cavities, or to remove any that are beyond saving.
-Your dentist can also help clear up any infections that may have taken root.
+They may be able to repair any teeth with cavities or remove any that are beyond saving.
+Your dentist can also help clear up infections that may have taken root.

-These things are never fun, but once they are done, you are back on the road to the perfect smile you have always wanted.
+These things are never fun, but once they are done, you’re back on the road to the perfect smile you have always wanted.
 After any work has been done (even before it even starts) look at your diet and lifestyle to help prevent future dental problems.

-Following any procedures, you may have gaps in your teeth, misshapen teeth, discoloration or just a crooked smile you don’t like.
-Again there are things you can do – caps can be fitted onto teeth, and false teeth can look so natural these days you wouldn’t even tell, to name just a couple.
+Following any procedures, you may have gaps in your teeth, misshapen teeth, discoloration, or a crooked smile you don’t like.
+Again there are things you can do.
+Caps can be fitted onto teeth, and false teeth can look so natural these days you can’t even tell.

-There are even procedures that can repair receded gums.
-Read this article for more about it.
-You can also see about having braces fitted to correct any crookedness if you choose, from train-tracks, retainers and invisible braces – they are no way near as bulky as they were even ten years ago.
+There are even procedures to repair receded gums.
+You can also see about having braces fitted to correct any crookedness if you choose, from train-tracks, retainers, and invisible braces – they are no way near as bulky as they were even ten years ago.

-At the end of the day your thoughts about your body can have a harmful effect on your mental health.
-Concern over body image can cause anxiety; if you are worried about people looking at a part of your body you don’t like, then it’s not a big jump to not leaving the house to avoid anyone looking at you at all.
+At the end of the day, your thoughts about your body can have a positive or harmful effect on your mental health.
+Concern over body image can cause anxiety.
+If you are worried about people looking at a part of your body you don’t like, then it’s not a big jump to not leaving the house to avoid anyone looking at you at all.
 Isolating yourself from the world will only exasperate any anxiety and can lead to depression.

 There is no one in the world exactly like you.
 God made you special for a reason, so embrace who you are!
-Small changes can make a big difference in your outlook and happiness – so flash that gorgeous smile and live the life you’ve always dreamed.
+Small changes can make a big difference in your outlook and happiness, so flash that gorgeous smile, and live the life you’ve always dreamed of.

-If you enjoyed this, you may want to check out;
+If you enjoyed this, you’ll want to check out;

 - Oil Pulling For a Radiant Smile And Better Oral Health